dimitarpg13/aiconcepts/README.md

 3) Elaborate on Reinforcement Learning applied to variety of _concepts_ in Semantic Space:

-    a) for _Semantic Energy_: through alteration of the semantic energy field to find the true semantic in-situ positions of semantic structures.
+   a) for Semantic Energy: through alteration of the semantic energy field to find the true semantic in-situ positions of semantic structures.

+   b) for Association / Disassociation Links: recall those are the mediators of the attractive/repulsive forces between particle ensembles in Semantic Space.
+Strengthening / weakening those should happen based on previously made connections and resulting inferences.

-    b) for _Semantic Templates_: through modifying templates parameters, such as the bound region of the template, based on past inferences.
+   c) for Semantic Templates: through modifying templates parameters, such as the bound region of the template, based on past inferences.

+   d) for Semantic Templates: through modifying the laws of aggregation of Semantic Templates (need to work first on the laws of aggregation of the latter)

    _Hint_: cast each of those problems as online optimization problems which can be solved with appropriately chosen policy-based or value-based RL formalism.